thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 <!-- flood_marker starts -->
 - Flood alert: Upper Bristol Avon area
 - High river levels today may lead to flooding.
-Flooding is possible on 21 December 2025 .
+Flooding is possible on 22 December 2025
-River levels on the Bristol Avon, Tetbury Avon, Sherston Avon and Dauntsey Brook remain high but are slowly dropping today, Sunday the 21th December 2025.
-Limited rain expected today so we are not expecting flood warning thresholds to be reached to be met today.
-The weather outlook shows further showers next week but no significant rainstorms.
+River levels on the Bristol Avon, Tetbury Avon, Sherston Avon and Dauntsey Brook remain high but are slowly dropping today.
+Areas most at risk include low lying land and roads around Tetbury, Badminton, Brook End at Luckington, Corsham and roads near Reybridge.
+This Flood Alert will be in force today; we are not expecting any new flood warnings for the Upper Avon at this time.
+The weather outlook currently shows more showers for the week ahead but no significant rain storms.
 We are closely monitoring the situation .
-Avoid using low lying footpaths and any bridges near local watercourses .Avoid low lying roads near rivers, which may be flooded
+Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 11:50AM on 22 December 2025 or as the situation changes.
+This message will be updated by 10:27AM on 23 December 2025 or as the situation changes.

 - Flood alert: River Churn and its tributaries
 - High river levels may lead to flooding.
 Flooding remains possible.